 It is responsible for reviewing system, limit breaches, compliance, approvals and authorities and other controls in place to ensure sound internal control systems.
-The Committee is headed by the Country Manager and meets on a monthly basis.
+The Committee comprises of 12 members and is headed by the Country Manager.
+It meets on a monthly basis.
 The Risk, Compliance and Control Unit ("RCCU") Mauritius reports directly to RCCU at HBL, Karachi and administratively to the Country Manager and the Regional General Manager.
 Before the reports are released, they should be addressed to him for his review and comments (if deemed necessary).